 The CDC reports that falls are the leading cause of TBI, while motor vehicle accidents are the leading cause of TBI-related deaths.

 Symptoms of TBI can be mild, moderate or severe.
 It depends on the extent of damage to the brain.

 A person with a mild TBI may remain conscious or may experience a loss of consciousness for a few seconds or minutes.
 Other symptoms of mild TBI include:

 Moderate-to-severe TBI –

-It is crucial to seek immediate medical attention after an accident.
-In order to minimize the harm brought on by TBI, a victim must be tested, diagnosed and treated as promptly as possible.
+Qualified medical personnel should promptly assess any blow to the head.
+To minimize the harm brought on by TBI, a victim should be tested, diagnosed and treated as soon as possible.

 Diffuse axonal injuries –